Floorboards or tiles – which is best for your new home?

 This is definitely a factor to consider if you’ve got a lot of rampaging little feet in your house.
 Tiles are more reflective so can magnify sounds, whereas floorboards are better at absorbing sound.

-Ultimately, choosing between floorboards or tiles comes down to a range of personal factors including where you live, how many adults & children you live with, whether you have pets and how you want to live.
+Ultimately, choosing between floorboards or tiles comes down to a range of personal factors including where you live, how many adults and children you live with, whether you have pets and how you want to live.

 Start your journey